securifera/reverge_wiki/docs/index.md

 ## Installation

-Goto [Amazon Marketplace](https://aws.amazon.com/marketplace/pp/prodview-6z2kypjrj3ehk) Amazon Marketplace and deploy a reverge instance
+Goto [Amazon Marketplace](https://aws.amazon.com/marketplace/pp/prodview-6z2kypjrj3ehk) and deploy a reverge instance

 **When configuring the security groups for the EC2 instance consider the following:**